cryxnet/crawnet/README.md

 YOUR USAGE OF THIS PROJECT CONSTITUTES YOUR AGREEMENT TO THE FOLLOWING TERMS:

-    THE MISUSE OF THE DATA PROVIDED BY THIS PROJECT AND ITS MALWARES MAY LEAD TO CRIMINAL CHARGES AGAINST THE PERSONS CONCERNED.
+    THE MISUSE OF THE DATA PROVIDED BY THIS PROJECT MAY LEAD TO CRIMINAL CHARGES AGAINST THE PERSONS CONCERNED.

     I DO NOT TAKE ANY RESPONSIBILITY FOR THE CASE.
 USE THIS PROJECT ONLY FOR RESEARCH PURPOSES, EDUCATIONAL PURPOSES & ETHICAL ONLY.